Jim-Shaddix/Lab-Work/README.md

 # RUS-Probe
-(resonant ultrasonic spectroscopy)
+RUS (Resonant Ultrasonic Spectroscopy):
 * Author: James Shaddix

 I developed this application for the research group
-I am apart of Colorado State University.
+I am apart of at Colorado State University.
 I work as a member of one of Dr. Kate Ross's Condensed Matter research teams.
-You can view her website [here](http://www.rosslabcsu.com/people/)
+You can view her website [here](http://www.rosslabcsu.com/people/).

 ## Note
 The current version of this application is